Database Builder with Postback URL

 Labeling Response Text

 This optional variable “&transfer_label=YOUR_LABEL_TEXT” presents your original response text (i.e. column 2 of your validation database) for each value to the app user when that value is scanned.
 For example, this will show the description of the asset after a scan along with DBB Responses.

 Sixth, insert your Postback URL and alter Response Value

 On the Advanced tab, you need to insert your Post back URL into the Post back section.
 Use the default options as checked.

 To format the data as structured data, you need to check ‘Alter Response Value’.
 Then, copy and paste the following:

 - Alter Response Pattern: ^([\s\S]*)$

-On the Scans page you can filter, export, share and insert scan records into your own or third party databases based on an export template.
-Look here for your options.
+On the Scans page you can filter, export, share, and insert scan records into your own or third party databases based on an export template.
+Look here for information on scans.

 Note: You can use the standard Export Template feature.
 However, to parse the structured response, you will need these instructions.